skycoin/cx/README.md

 # Installation

-CX has been successfully installed and tested in recent versions of Windows, Linux (Ubuntu) and Mac OS.
-Nevertheless, if you run into any problems, please create an issue and we'll try to solve the problem as soon as possible.
+CX has been successfully installed and tested in recent versions of Linux (Ubuntu) and MacOS X. Nevertheless, if you run into any problems, please create an issue and we'll try to solve the problem as soon as possible.